minprog/uva-prog-ai/20 Problem sets/30 Breakout/10 Breakout!.md

 which assigns that value to a variable called `collider`.

-From there the only remaining thing you need to do is decide what to do when a collision occurs.
+So the only remaining thing you need to do is decide what to do when a collision occurs.
 There are only two possibilities.
 First, the object you get back might be the paddle, which you can test by checking